OpenAudioMc/documentation/content/media.md

 - **`expirationTimeout` (number)**: The amount of time (in seconds) a sound should be kept for.
 Setting it to 120 will mean that the client will hear the sound, even if it connected after it started.
 - **`volume` (number)**: A scaled volume level that will be used for the sound (so you can make sound effects quiet, etc)

-All the optional tags should be included in the Play command as a JSON object with the spaces left out, so a fully decked out argment would look like
+All the optional tags should be included in the Play command as a JSON object with the spaces left out, so a fully decked out argument would look like
 ```json
 {fadeTime:1500,id:"station",loop:true,pickup:true,expirationTimeout:3600000,volume:50}
 ```